Table of Contents

 Energy and Mass; Processes and Scales

 Like any physical system, Earth’s atmosphere is composed of energy and mass.
-This energy takes many forms, such as the internal energy of the molecules, the latent energy stored within water vapor, and the radiative energy absorbed and emitted by the surface and the air.
-The atmosphere’s mass consists of gases and suspended particles that respond to gravity and pressure gradients as they move through space.
+This energy takes many forms, such as the internal energy of the molecules, the latent heat energy stored within water vapor, and the radiative energy absorbed and emitted by the surface and by the air.
+The atmosphere’s mass consists of gases and suspended particles whose motion responds to gravity and pressure gradients as they move through space.

-Both energy and mass evolve according to physical processes of four types that act continuously, although each process operates on its own characteristic scale and interacts with the others in specific ways.
+Both energy and mass evolve according to physical processes of four types that act continuously, although each process can operate on a range of characteristic scales and interacts with the others in specific ways.

-Thermodynamic processes govern how temperature, density, and pressure adjust as air expands or compresses.
-Microphysical processes regulate how water changes phase and how droplets and ice crystals form and dissipate.
-Radiative processes determine how ultraviolet, visible, and infrared radiation flows through the atmosphere.
+Thermodynamic processes govern how temperature, density, and pressure evolve as air expands, compresses, and responds to latent heating associated with phase changes of water.
+Microphysical processes regulate how water changes phase and, thereby, how droplets and ice crystals form and dissipate.
+Radiative processes determine how ultraviolet, visible, and infrared radiation flows through the atmosphere and interacts with the surface, clouds, molecules, and particles.
 Kinematic processes determine how momentum is transferred through wind and turbulence.

 None of these processes act in isolation, since the atmosphere remains a coupled system in which a change in one variable alters the environment in which the others evolve.
 The structure and behavior of the atmosphere therefore emerge from the way these processes interact across the full range of spatial and temporal scales.